-Nonetheless, on paper, we’re a trillion dollars wealthier than five years ago.
+Nonetheless, on paper, Australians are a trillion dollars wealthier than five years ago.

 Roy Morgan, a market research company, crunched the numbers last year.
 It found that Australia’s collective household net wealth jumped $2.43 trillion in the four years to 2017.